core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 The Responder selects an EDHOC Connection Identifier C_R as follows.

-The Responder MUST choose a C_R that is neither used in any current EDHOC session as this peer's EDHOC Connection Identifier, nor is equal to the EDHOC Connection Identifier C_I specified in the EDHOC message_1 of the present EDHOC session (i.e., after its decoding as per {{Section 3.3 of I-D.ietf-lake-edhoc}}), nor is the Recipient ID in a current OSCORE Security Context where the ID Context is not present.
+The Responder MUST choose a C_R that is neither used in any current EDHOC session as this peer's EDHOC Connection Identifier, nor is equal to the EDHOC Connection Identifier C_I specified in the EDHOC message_1 of the present EDHOC session, nor is the Recipient ID in a current OSCORE Security Context where the ID Context is not present.

 The chosen C_R SHOULD NOT be the Recipient ID of any current OSCORE Security Context.
 Note that, for a reason analogous to the one given above with C_I, this allows the Initiator to always omit the 'kid context' in the OSCORE Option of its messages sent to the Responder, when protecting those with an OSCORE Security Context where C_R is the Initiator's OSCORE Sender ID (see {{Section 6.1 of RFC8613}}).